 Dr. Rex Newkirk – Chair in:

 Feed Processing Technology (Program Framework)

 Feed represents the largest single cost factor (65 per cent) in animal production.
 Advancements in feed processing technology have the ability to reduce this cost through a number of distinct avenues including improving feed quality and nutritional value, decreasing the cost of production and increasing the utilization of local feed ingredients.
 Combined, these benefits could translate beyond pure economic benefits to positively impact the environment, animal health and food quality.
-The recent creation of the Feeds Innovation Institute, investments in the Feed Technology Research Facility and the strong core of nutritional research and development within the Department of Animal and Poultry Science stand to benefit substantially from a strong research program focused on feed processing.
+This program leverages the Feeds Innovation Institute and the strong core of expertise within the Department of Animal and Poultry Science stand to benefit substantially from a strong research program focused on feed processing.
 This program leverages the Feeds Innovation.